AshwinSidd/kickstarter-analysis/README.md

 For outcomes based on launch dates, it is clear that May is the best time to launch the play as the probability of the play succeeding is higher.
 October relatively seems to be the month with higher rates of failures relative to the total number of plays.
 For outcomes based on goals, the ideal goal target could be $5000 as a lot of succesful plays had this goal.
 Since Louise planned her goals to be $10000, we could advice her that the target had lesser percentage of success compared to any goal lesser than $5000

 There however, are some *limitiations* to this data set.
-There are a couple of outliers that need to be considered.
-Maybe we could create some more tables and charts to better understand.
+The data set does not account for the "qualitative" aspect of the plays.
+To be precise, plays with a better cast may be the reason for its succes.
+If data for "reviews" were available fo reach of the plays, that would have been a good measure to understand the data better.
+With the curent data available, there are a couple of outliers that need to be considered.
 A Box and Whisker plot would give us the outliers which could help us analyze the data set better.
 A percentage average of the outcomes by launch dates may give us more information based on the overall campaign outcomes.
-For the outcomes by goals, a column graph helps in comparing the campaign outcomes closesly.

 *Other charts* can also be used to analyze the data.
+For the outcomes by goals, a column graph helps in comparing the campaign outcomes closesly.
 I have used column graph for both analysis of outcomes by launch dates (filtered for succesful campaigns) and for outcomes by goals.
 Below 2 screenshots give a good picture too -

 ![Bar chart 1](https://user-images.githubusercontent.com/92342751/139593186-fad7b8b7-baac-4b9f-8214-d0e9cfe3fee7.png)